Julmgc/Course-Organizer/README.md

 ​

 <div align ="center" font size="4">
-<font size="4">On your terminal, choose where you would like to clone the project, paste git clone paste_the_copy_link_here, then cd kanvas.
+<font size="4">On your terminal, choose where you would like to clone the project, paste git clone paste_the_copy_link_here, then cd course.
 Create a virtual environment: python -m venv venv, get inside the venv source venv/bin/activate, now install all dependencies:

 pip install -r requirements.txt